The Tactical Situation

 located in the Citadel.
 Both locations valiantly holding on by their fingernails.

-The surprise attack in Hue certainly had an effect on the "Cumberland Trail" forces out at the Rock Crusher.
-The mission
+effect on the "Cumberland Trail" forces out at the Rock Crusher.

-had changed, no longer to "open 547 to the A Shau for the use of US forces" but to "act as a blocking force to deny the use
+Shau for the use of US forces" but to "act as a blocking force to deny the use of 547 to the NVA forces".
+The Rock Crusher

-of 547 to the NVA forces".
-The Rock Crusher ceased being an operational base for an engineering operation and became a
+ceased being an operational base for an engineering operation and became a fire support base for forces engaged in the

-fire support base for forces engaged in the Battle for Hue City and surrounding areas.
-Bravo Btry 1/11 was busy full time
+Battle for Hue City and surrounding areas.
+Bravo Btry 1/11 was busy full time providing artillery support.

-logistical problem.
 This situation was seriously exacerbated by the large number of NVA formations located between

 the Rock Crusher and logistical support at Phu Bai.

-Crusher with a large supply of ammunition for the 105 howitzers.
+with a large supply of ammunition for the 105 howitzers.
 Unfortunately the convoy was carrying only a minimum

 of food and small arms ammo, the three units at the firebase were low on all these items and OUT of "C" rations and some